 Recent scientific research indicates a strong sense of connection between parents and children teaches children how to regulate emotions, master social skills, and develop a healthy sense of identity—essentially how to grow up.
-Unfortunately, many accepted parenting practices disrupt connection rather than fostering it, which may lead to lasting behavioral and emotional issues in children.
-According to Dr. Vanessa Lapointe, author of bestselling Discipline Without Damage, nurturing connection should be the focus of all parenting efforts.
-But, along the way, many new paren... keep reading
+Unfortunately, many accepted parenting practices disrupt connection rather than fostering it, which may lead to lasting behavioral and emotional issues in children... keep reading

 Many individuals go through life avoiding conflict and dreading confrontation.
 And yet, there is no escaping the need to negotiate with family members, employers, business partners and tradespeople.